aligurbuz/laravel-api/README.md

 ```

 The binded class will directly follow the rules here and return an exception if necessary.
-The key rule you are familiar with here is the key.Laravelin works directly the same as it's validation system.
+The key rule you are familiar with here is the key.Laravel works directly the same as it's validation system.
 It will be enough to write here what the running controller class requires.

 However, this class includes many features.
 One of them has a model key that is directly validated with the entity values of your model.